-- 19. Does the USDA Foods Database replace the individual UDSA Product Information Sheets?
+- 26. Does the USDA Foods Database replace the individual UDSA Product Information Sheets?
 If so, when will the USDA Product Information Sheets be phased out?

+The USDA Foods Database includes vendor-specific nutrition, allergen, and ingredient information, which is not available on the USDA Product Information Sheets.
 The only information that is on the USDA Product Information Sheets and not in the USDA Foods Database are the culinary tips on how to use each food item in school meals and food safety information.
 However, this information will be made available online in the USDA Foods in Schools Toolkit prior to phasing out the USDA Product Information Sheets.

-Implementation and Monitoring
+Compliance and Monitoring

 - 28. When are vendors required to report product information?